 The Dorothy and Dona Lee String Music Scholarship is for students who display talent, dedication to string instruments and a serious commitment to advance in music education through a non-profit music camp.
-Students of violin, viola, cello and string bass who are admitted to a music education program are eligible to apply.
+Students of harp, violin, viola, cello and string bass who are admitted to a music education program are eligible to apply.

 Dorothy Croft (1910-2009) helped found the Odessa Symphony, serving as the first concertmaster.
 The Odessa Symphony evolved into the present Midland-Odessa Symphony and Chorale.
 In 1949, she became a charter member of the Odessa Music Teachers Association, serving as its first president.
 She was a founding member of the Odessa Civic Concert Association, serving intermittently as its president.
 She was an early supporter of the Permian Playhouse of Odessa and later of the Globe of the Great Southwest.
 Dorothy Croft believed that money shouldn’t stop people from chasing their dreams and taught her students multiple lessons beyond just violin.

 Dona Lee Croft was an international performer from the age of fourteen, giving concerts throughout Europe, Mexico, and the USA, the last concert performed in Carnegie Hall.
 A student of such eminent violinists as Nathan Milstein, Bela Katona and Ivan Galamian, she was a Professor of Violin at the Royal College of Music for 20 years where her lessons were filmed by the Albeniz Foundation of Spain, then shown throughout Europe.
 She has recorded two CDs, the first featuring violin music of Schumann, Kreisler, Brahms, Debussy, and Vieuxtemps and the second “Violin Music of the 20th Century’.